IF YOU ARE IN AN EMERGENCY CRISIS SITUATION WHERE YOUR LIFE OR ANOTHER’S LIFE IS THREATENED:

 • You are worried that you are in immediate physical danger from someone else

 Then there is help out there.
-You can do the following:
+Please see below:

 The Bexley Crisis Café is a safe and friendly place that you can come to if you are experiencing severe emotional or psychological distress.
 It is a place to meet others with similar problems and to access mental health support and advice from mental health and wellbeing professionals.
 We are open outside of usual mental health service hours.

 Where can you find us?

 We are open from 6 pm to 10 pm from Monday to Sunday and Bank Holidays.

 Mind in Bexley 2a Devonshire Road, Bexleyheath, DA6 8DS